Dr Tina Cartwright

 I am a health psychologist registered with the Health Care Professions Council (HCPC) and a Chartered Psychologist on the register of the British Psychological Society (BPS).
 I studied Psychology and Sociology at the University of Leeds and undertook my PhD at Oxford Brookes University.
 I lectured at the University of Bath before joining Psychology at the University of Westminster.

-Much of my research has investigated the management of long-term conditions and understanding the patient experience.
-An overarching theme of my research is to support and enhance wellbeing in both clinical and non-clinical populations.
+Much of my research has investigated the management of long-term conditions and understanding patient and caregiver experiences.
+An overarching theme of my research is to support and enhance wellbeing, with a focus on the design and evaluation of mind-body interventions.

-I am Director of the Westminster Centre for Psychological Sciences and Course Leader for the MSc Health Psychology.
+I am Director of the Westminster Centre for Psychological Sciences and lead the Applied Yoga Research Group.
+I am also Course Leader for the MSc Health Psychology.

 Teaching